Understanding Trauma and How It Affects You

 Types of trauma

 There are different types of trauma.
-Trauma may be overt, meaning it is obvious; or it may be covert, meaning it is subtle and not always obvious even to the person being traumatized.
+Trauma may be overt, meaning it is obvious.
+It may be covert, meaning it is subtle and not always obvious even to the person who is traumatized.
 Trauma can also vary in size.
 It can be a little trauma (little t), meaning it was not big and not a huge deal, although it did affect me.
 And then there is big trauma (big T) and it did really affect me.
-A big trauma might be a car accident, war, natural disaster, assault, sexual assault, or something else.
-Trauma is not always a one-time event; it can also be chronic, meaning that it has happened repeatedly over time.
+A big trauma is a car accident, war, natural disaster, assault, or something else that is big for you.
+Trauma is not always a one-time event; it can also be chronic, meaning that it happens continually.
 Chronic trauma could be a series of little t’s.
-Chronic trauma can be just as damaging as a big T.
+Chronic trauma can be as damaging as a big T.

 Ways we react to trauma

 A person can react to trauma in many different ways.
 We respond in ways very much like the animals of this world.
 This includes flight, fight, freeze, submit, and cry.

 The flight response to trauma is leaving what is going on, not wanting to be in the situation.
 It is a flight into addictions.
 The addiction being substance use, sex, pornography, gambling, overspending, gaming, or eating disorders.
 It may be another kind of addictive behavior.
 This behavior becomes an escape from engaging in life.
 In this case, the addiction is a way of dealing with the emotions from trauma.